marksoper/node-runkeeper/README.md

 ## Installation

-- node-runkeeper isn't on NPM yet
+- node-runkeeper isn't on NPM yet, so for now the best way is cloning the respository from Github and making it available to your code

 ```bash
 $ git clone git@github.com:/marksoper/node-runkeeper support/runkeeper/